GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 ### Self-Managed Storage vs. Online

-Let's start by assessing whether Glacier is right for you.

 There is no such thing as perfect security.
 There are only degrees of security, and those degrees come at a cost (in time, money, convenience, etc.) So the first question is: How much security are you willing to invest in?